Muncan90/WeOwnBlockchainTools/WeOwnValidatorPayoutTool/README.md

 chx_distribution = round(available_balance/2, 7)
 ```

-The amount in CHX to distribute across beneficiary wallets, in this case we are dividing the validator wallet's available balance by `2` then rounding that figure to `7` decimal points to ensure the Tx is not rejected.
+The amount in CHX to distribute to each beneficiary wallet, in this case we are dividing the validator wallet's available balance by `2` then rounding that figure to `7` decimal points to ensure the Tx is not rejected.
 Change `2` to suit your needs but never change `7`

 ___